michaelshiloh/robotaPsyche/README.md

 Welcome to Robota Psyche!
-All class material can be found here.
+All class material can be found here with the exception of some reading material which will be available on Brightspace.

 [Syllabus](syllabus.md)